Development and Administrative Coordinator

-Kristen Diederich serves as the development and administrative assistant for Mercy For Animals, supporting the development department in fundraising and membership programs, as well as managing day-to-day administrative tasks for the organization.
+Kristen Diederich serves as the development and administrative coordinator for Mercy For Animals, supporting the development department in fundraising and membership programs, as well as managing day-to-day administrative tasks for the organization.

 Kristen attended Penn State University where she earned bachelor’s degrees in biology and psychology, along with a minor in law and liberal arts and honors in the Crime, Law, and Justice program.
 She also recently completed a master’s degree in primate conservation at Oxford Brookes University in England.